servantes-io/miguel-woocommerce/readme.txt

 - Increase your customers' **loyalty** by providing **everything in one place**
 - Allows distribution of **audiobooks**

+Processing is done on our servers, so you don't have to worry about it.
+You can focus on what you do best - selling books.

 ## Usage ##

 Create products using WooCommerce UI, set it to _Downloadable_ and in _Downloadable files_ use shortcode `[miguel id="<book id>" format="<book format>"]` to set _File URL_.
 For example `[miguel id="book-id" format="epub"]`.
 Create multiple downloadable files for each format that you want to provide.
 ID is the ID of the book in Miguel system.